-This is the Funding Strategy Statement for the London Borough of Hammersmith and Fulham Pension Fund (the Fund) (Last updated in 2019 and to be updated again after the March 2022 triennial valuation).
+This is the Funding Strategy Statement for the London Borough of Hammersmith and Fulham Pension Fund (the Fund) (Last updated in 2019).
+The March 2022 Triennial Valuation has now taken place and from the 1 April 2023 the Funding Strategy Statement has been updated.
+The Funding Strategy statement from the 2019 Valuation has been included in this annual report as its policies and rates applied for the 2022-23 Financial Year.
 It has been prepared in accordance with Regulation 58 of the Local Government Pension Scheme Regulations 2013 as amended (the Regulations) and describes the London Borough of Hammersmith and Fulham's strategy, in its capacity as administering authority, for the funding of the London Borough of Hammersmith and Fulham Pension Fund.